 There is no doubt that you are highly likely to use the train while you are in Japan.
 Many large cities have a subway and local train service, and the most common way to travel between towns and cities is by rail.
 Most of Japan’s trains and train stations have basic English translations for key areas and important information, and virtually all station and railway line names are romanized.
 You can even see Korean and Chinese at most of the stations now, especially in the greater Tokyo area.
-But the moment you step into a train station, you may realize that a majority of what you’ll see and hear is still in Japanese, and to a foreigner that speaks little or none of the language, this may seem a little daunting.
+But the moment you step into a train station, you may realize that a majority of what you will see and hear is still in Japanese, and to a foreigner that speaks little or none of the language, this may seem a little daunting.

 It is pretty likely that at least one Japanese civilian will be willing to help you out in dealing with any confusing situation, but wouldn’t it be great to understand the basics?
 It could potentially save you a lot of trouble and give you more time to enjoy the experience of riding a train in Japan.

 |Kakuekiteisha||各駅停車||Train that stops at all stations (local)|